Muddy-Branch-Alliance/muddy_branch_maps/README.md

 ## Reference Layers

 The _reference layers_ are everything on the map _not_ coming directly from the OpenStreetMap query above.

+### Watershed Boundary

+The boundary for the Muddy Branch Watershed came from the previous version of this map on the Muddy Branch website.
+The KML was converted to a GeoJSON, which can be previewed [here](assets/Muddy_Branch_Greenway_Trail_Map/muddy_branch_watershed.geojson).

+It's likely the original data came from the [USGS National Map](https://apps.nationalmap.gov/downloader/), Hydrography dataset.

 ### Hillshade